 EAT: Wolfe’s BBQ

-Donning a bright red chef’s coat, pittmaster/owner Brett Wolfe smokes all of his meats onsite, and man, are they fall-off-the-bone good.
-Ask for Brisket Burnt Ends (platter with two sides $13.99) for the most flavor, plus an extra helping of the addictive sweet baked beans.
+Donning a bright red chef’s coat, pittmaster/owner Brett Wolfe smokes all of his meats onsite.
+And man, are they fall-off-the-bone good.
+Ask for Brisket Burnt Ends (platter with two sides $13.99) for the most flavor.
+Oh, and add an extra helping of the addictive sweet baked beans.

-Located in the renovated Marion Post Office, Macado’s serves up wings, skins, soups and 59 different sandwiches among other Sports Bar eats.
+Macado’s, located in the renovated Marion Post Office, serves up wings, skins, soups and 59 different sandwiches among other Sports Bar eats.
 There are 18 Macado’s Restaurants in the region and growing, due to some pretty good, and reasonably price, grub.

 Where to Stay in Marion VA

-On Main St. and steps from all the action, this beyond cute, newly renovated 1927 inn offers small but charming rooms.
-Hardwood floors, iron canopy beds with embossed leather headboards, flat-screen TV’s, lovely, amply sized bathrooms sporting subway tile and pedestal sinks – the General Francis Marion is old school with updates to please the most discerning, elegance-seeking traveler.
+On Main St. and steps from all the action, this beyond cute, renovated 1927 inn offers small but charming rooms.
+General Francis Marion is old school with updates to please the most discerning, elegance-seeking traveler.
+These include hardwood floors, iron canopy beds with embossed leather headboards, flat-screen TV’s, lovely, amply sized bathrooms sporting subway tile and pedestal sinks.

-A 2006 renovation preserved some original features including moldings and the card room with original rooster and deck-o-card tiles on the floor.
+A 2006 renovation preserved some original features including moldings.
+The card room features original rooster and deck-o-card tiles on the floor.
 You can actually imagine a chorus line of flappers or cigar chomping poker players having a ball here.
 Rates $99-$159 per night.

 STAY: Collins House Inn

-Mike Edwards has a background in business, his wife Susan in the medical field.
-Together, they bought this luxury Three Diamond AAA B&B in 2013 and it’s their pleasure to make every guest feel at home.
+Mike Edwards has a background in business.
+His wife Susan is in the medical field.
+Together, they bought this luxury Three Diamond AAA B&B in 2013, and it’s their pleasure to make every guest feel at home.
 Rooms tend toward the modern side of traditional – no dolls or chintz.

-Repeat visitors cite the breakfast as one reason they return: four spectacular courses that begin with something like Broiled Grapefruit, followed by Potato Sausage Casserole, Stuffed Croissant topped with Grand Marnier and ending with decadent chocolate cake.
+Repeat visitors cite the breakfast as one reason they return.
+Four spectacular courses begin with something like Broiled Grapefruit, followed by Potato Sausage Casserole, Stuffed Croissant topped with Grand Marnier and ending with decadent chocolate cake.
 You will not go hungry.

-The Edwards state that they are “Dragon Friendly,” (referencing the aforementioned Back of the Dragon) and will gladly store guest’s motorcycles securely in their garage.
+The Edwards state that they are “Dragon Friendly,” (referencing the aforementioned Back of the Dragon).
+They promise to store guest’s motorcycles securely in their garage.
 Five rooms range from $140-$195, and include a four course gourmet breakfast, free wi-fi and free parking.